 Will We Visit A Maid Cafe Again?

-The food looked kind of bland and over prized.
-So we ended up having a cup of tea and a cup of hot chocolate with cream, each costing 5 us$ (500 JPY).
+The food did not look so good and it was very overpriced.
+So we ended up having only a cup of tea and a cup of hot chocolate with cream, each costing 5 us$ (500 JPY).
 To be honest, they tasted pretty bad! 🙁 But you don`t visit a Maid Cafe to have a great gourmet experience, as it is all about the “show” and the setting.
 We did not order any food, so we missed out on the decoration-of-the-food-thing offered by the maid.

 Everything felt very “fake” and not that heartfelt, but then again, what to expect.
 You could feel that this was pure business, as everything cost extra, like taking a photo of the maid.